yingyan797/geometry/readme.md

 ## System setup
-1. Python Flask, numpy, matplotlib, and PIL are required 2.a Clone code, run app.py, and open browser at localhost:5002 to view both applications 2.b Edit the main function of trajectory.py to generate geometric animations 2.c Edit the main function of universe.py to create trajectory of point masses
+1. Python Flask, numpy, matplotlib, and PIL are required
+2. [Pixel drawing] Clone code, run app.py, and open browser at localhost:5002 to view both applications
+3. [Geometric animation] Edit the main function of trajectory.py to generate GIF animations
+4. [Physics simulation] Edit the main function of universe.py to create trajectory of point masses

 See "static" folder for some example animation created using Python PIL Project under development, will include Python Flask web interface for animation in the future.